yungifez/artisan-ui-docs/resources/views/pages/docs/0.x/components/calendar.blade.md

 <x-component-preview component="previews.calendar-range-demo"></x-component-preview>

-Just like in multiple mode, you can pass a mx and min.
-The max and min attributes represent the maximum and minimum days from the from date that can be selected respectively
+Just like in multiple mode, you can pass a `max` and `min`.
+The `max` and `min` attributes represent the maximum and minimum days from the from date that can be selected respectively

 <x-component-preview component="previews.calendar-range-max-min-demo"></x-component-preview>